Coronavirus latest: Europe faces unprecedented curbs to fight outbreak | DW | 17.03.2020

 - Germany banned religious gatherings and ordered non-essential shops as well as playgrounds shut

-- The European Commission proposed a 30-day travel ban to curb COVID-19 (coronavirus SARS-CoV-2)
+- The European Commission proposed a 30-day travel ban to curb the spread of COVID-19

 - The UK has no plans yet to close schools or introduce mass testing